iniqmyers/obs-mcu/README.md

 play = KEY:OBSBasic.StartStreaming
 ```

+Studio Mode and Virtual Camera are controllable by using prefix `StudioMode:` or `VirtualCam:` in the same manner, but they take the arguments `True`, `False`, or `Toggle`

 ##### LEDs

 Some buttons have LEDs which can be assigned with states in OBS, the supported states are (for now):

 - `StreamState`, when OBS is streaming
 - `RecordState`, when OBS is recording
+- `StudioModeState`, when StudioMode is active
+- `VirtualCamState`, when VirtualCamera is active

 They have to be prefixed with `STATE:`, like so: